-Rev. Marilyn Hedgpeth, First Presbyterian Church of Durham
+Rev. Marilyn Hedgpeth, Associate Pastor at First Presbyterian Church of Durham, Board Secretary

 Originally from Charlotte, NC., Marilyn Hedgpeth has served as Associate Pastor at First Presbyterian Church of Durham since 2003.
 She and her husband, Hedge, previously served as co-pastors in West Virginia.
 They have three grown children and two grandsons.
 Marilyn has served on the boards of the FPC Dayschool since 2003, and on the board of Durham's Partnership for Children.
 She holds a BA degree from Salem College in Winston-Salem, and an MDiv degree from Columbia Theological Seminary in Decatur, GA.
 Marilyn has been involved in Step-Up Durham since its inception, and enjoys cooking meals for its weekly training sessions.

 Thomas Wicker, Clinical Content Analyst at McKesson Specialty Health Technology, Personnel Committee Chair